performant-software/Neatline/README.md

-Neatline is the core plugin that assembles Neatline Time, Neatline Maps, and Neatline Features into a interconnected whole.
+The Neatline plugin connects Neatline Maps, Neatline Time, and Neatline Features to provide a unified interface for creating geospatial and temporal exhibits.